AddisonG/Reference/Bootloaders.md

 ### What are some common bootloaders?

 ##### NTLDR
 The legacy bootloader for Windows NT, 2000 and XP.
+This bootloader usually silently does its job, but can be seen and interacted with in the event of a power

 ##### Windows Boot Manager (Bootmgr)
 The bootloader for Windows Vista, 7, 8 and 10.
+Like NTLDR, yo

 ##### GRUB